What every best Dishwashers has:

 The Frigidaire FFBD1821MS is both attractive and packed with features.
 It's stainless steel inside and out, and has six wash cycles, including Light, China & Crystal and Heavy Wash cycles.
 There is also a delay start that is popular with users.
 The FFBD1821MS is very energy efficient, costing an estimated $30 per year to run, but there is also the option to turn off the heat dry to save even more energy.
 Users say it's a top performer both in washing and drying, although a few complain that plastics don't get dry -- a common problem with all dishwashers.
 While the stainless steel exterior is popular, this dishwasher also comes in white as the Frigidaire FFBD1821MW (Est. $650) and in black as the Frigidaire FFBD1821MB (Est. $650).

 Another good, albeit pricier, choice in this category is the Kenmore Elite 14683 (Est. $980).
 This compact dishwasher gets a mostly positive review from Johnny Yu at Reviewed.com, who says it's "A powerful clean from a small machine."
 In his testing, the Kenmore 14683 was a solid performer on most cycles, but he notes that you'll need to soak or scrub off baked on foods if you want them to get really clean.
-There was also quite a bit of redeposit noted in the Fast Wash cycle; redeposit is when food particles from other dishes are sprayed onto, and stick to, other dishes.
+There was also quite a bit of redeposit noted in the Fast Wash cycle; redeposit is when food particles from the original dishes are sprayed onto, and stick to, other dishes.
 In this case, bowls that originally were stained with oatmeal came out stained with spinach.
 However, for the most part, this small dishwasher did a good overall job with cleaning, it's just important to use the right cycle for the level of stains and to pretreat as appropriate.
 His bottom line is that this is a category with few choices, and this Kenmore is better than washing dishes by hand.

 There are other 18-inch dishwashers available for sale, including other Kenmore models, plus models from Bosch, Miele, and others, but most get either dismal reviews or so few reviews that there was no way to form a consensus on performance.
 Based upon those 18-inch dishwasher reviews we found, the Frigidaire FFBD1821MS is the best choice -- and the best value -- in this category.